thebashpotato/etl/README.md

 ## Usage

-[Please see the unit tests](extra-template-library/etl/tests) for examples for each class.
+[Please see the unit tests](extra-template-library/etl/tests) for bite size examples for each class.
-[Please see the example](extra-template-library/etl/examples/blackjack.cpp) for an example blackjack program utilizing the classes to solve real world problems.
+[Please see](extra-template-library/etl/examples/blackjack.cpp) for an example blackjack program utilizing etl to solve real world problems.

 ```cpp
 #include <etl.hpp>